Short course Non-communicable Diseases in Humanitarian Settings 2023

 Description

-This executive short course is a full-time training, which focuses on the particular challenges presented by non-communicable diseases in emergencies, as well as the design of adapted and effective projects to address non-communicable diseases The course is delivered in partnership with the Centre for Global Chronic Conditions at the London School of Hygiene & Tropical Medicine.
+This executive short course focuses on the particular challenges presented by non-communicable diseases (NCDs) in humanitarian settings, as well as the design of adapted and effective projects to address NCDs.
+Learning from international experts and diverse peers, this course equips participants with the fundamental knowledge and skills on NCD programme management in humanitarian settings.
+The course is delivered in partnership with the Centre for Global Chronic Conditions at the London School of Hygiene & Tropical Medicine.

 Objectives of the course

-- Design a programme to address the needs of people with NCDs during a humanitarian emergency
+design an evidence-based programme to address the needs of people with NCDs in humanitarian settings

 Workload

-Around 50 hours of work for the whole course, including:
+Around 20-25 hours of work each week, including:

 Structure of the course